 - Carter Road – a suburban seafront in Bandra, known for upscale dining and leisure options.

-Besides visiting the famous places, you can also explore these scenic places near Mumbai.
+Besides visiting famous places, you can also explore these scenic places near Mumbai.

-- Lonavala-Khandala – One of the most popular getaways near Mumbai, the twin hill towns of Lonavala-Khandala are famous for their verdant beauty, naturel trails, clear lakes, and a pleasant weather throughout the year, but best during the monsoon or winter.
+- Lonavala-Khandala – One of the most popular getaways near Bombay, the twin hill towns of Lonavala-Khandala are famous for their verdant beauty, natural trails, clear lakes, and a pleasant weather throughout the year, but best during the monsoon or winter.
 You can also easily book a Mumbai to Lonavala cab to reach this beautiful destination

 - Visit the Pawna Lake, Rajmachi Fort, Kune Falls, and Bushi Dam.

-- Lavasa – A popular picnic spot near Mumbai, Lavasa is a colorful retreat on the Mutha Lake.
-Designed after the resort town of Portofine, Italy, the township showcases European architecture with state-of-the-art hotels, lake promenade and boardwalks.
+- Lavasa – A popular picnic spot near Bombay, Lavasa is a colorful retreat on Mutha Lake.
+Designed after the resort town of Portofino, Italy, the township showcases European architecture with state-of-the-art hotels, a lake promenade and boardwalks.
 Stay at a boutique hotel/apartment, go for boating, swimming, or hiking around the forests.

-- Mahabaleshwar – Known for strawberries, hills, and misty trails, Mahabaleshwar is one of the best hill stations near Mumbai to visit.
+- Mahabaleshwar – Known for strawberries, hills, and misty trails, Mahabaleshwar is one of the best hill stations nearby.
 Visit the ancient Mahabaleshwar temple of Shiva, spend a day at the Mapro Food Farm, or experience a country stay at the organic farms.

 - Matheran – It is the smallest hill station near Mumbai, famous for forested hills and great viewing points.
 Stop by the Sunset Point for a breathtaking view of the setting sun between two cliffs or cross the U-shaped 1000 meters gorge at Valley Crossing.